ÁKK sells HUF 15 bln of three-month T-bills, as planned

 The Government Debt Management Agency (ÁKK) sold HUF 15 bln of discount three-month T-bills at auction today, in line with the original offer, Hungarian news agency MTI reported.

-Average yield was 0.03%, 2 bps down from the secondary market benchmark but unchanged from the yield at the previous auction of the bills one week earlier.
+Average yield was 0.02%, 3 bps under the secondary market benchmark and 1 bp lower than the yield at the previous auction of the bills one week earlier.

-One week ago primary dealers submitted HUF 33.9 bln of bids for the HUF 15 bln of T-bills on offer.

 scroll for moreall times CET